You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models: Methodology

-Figure \ref{fig:comment_ratio} illustrates that approximately 18\% of the analyzed papers lack usable LaTeX comments for subsequent processing.
-This subset includes submissions with no source archives, archives devoid of LaTeX code, or LaTeX files that contain no comments.
-Notably, 4.6\% of papers fall into the last category, where LaTeX code exists but all comments appear to have been deliberately removed.
-Such systematic absence of comments may reflect either manual editing practices or automated sanitization pipelines, potentially indicating institutional or departmental policies governing document preparation and public release.
+In the parsing stage, we decompressed the \texttt{tar.gz} archives and extracted relevant content into machine-readable JSON files to support downstream analysis.
+Overall, approximately 18\% of the analyzed papers either lack usable LaTeX comments for subsequent processing or provide no source archive.
+Figure~\ref{fig:comment_ratio} shows a detailed breakdown of the subcategories.
+Approximately 7.7\% of downloaded submissions did not include a source archive and were available only as PDFs.
+Among the remaining submissions, 6.1\% contained source archives but no LaTeX files (e.g., non-LaTeX formats or incomplete sources).
+A further 4.6\% included LaTeX code but contained no comments.
+This final category is particularly notable, as the absence of comments is consistent with systematic removal, potentially reflecting manual editing practices or automated sanitization pipelines driven by institutional policies governing document preparation and public release.

-To better understand the origins of these sanitized papers (approximately 4{,}600 in total), we applied \textit{Named Entity Recognition (NER)}~\cite{keraghel2024recentadvancesnamedentity} to extract affiliation metadata, focusing on countries and organizations.
+To better understand the origin of these sanitized submissions (approximately 4{,}600 papers), we applied named entity recognition (NER)~\cite{keraghel2024recentadvancesnamedentity} to extract affiliation metadata, focusing on countries and organizations.
 The most frequent submitting countries were the United States (25\%), China (15\%), and Germany (7\%).
-These proportions closely align with arXiv’s own reported submission distribution \cite{arxiv_blog_12k_may_2018}, suggesting that no particular country appears to systematically enforce strict sanitization practices.
-At the organizational level, however, several large industrial research institutions were disproportionately represented among the submissions that showed evidence of comment removal, including Intel, Google, AWS, NVIDIA, IBM, Microsoft, and Apple.
+These proportions closely match arXiv's reported submission distribution~\cite{arxiv_blog_12k_may_2018}, suggesting that no single country dominates systematic sanitization.
+At the organizational level, however, large industrial research institutions were disproportionately represented among submissions with evidence of comment removal, including Intel, Google, AWS, NVIDIA, IBM, Microsoft, and Apple.